cloudify-cosmo/docs.getcloudify.org/content/plugins/vsphere.md

         * `gateway` - The network gateway IP address.
 It is used by the plugin only when `use_dhcp` is `false`.
         * `ip` - The server IP address.
 It is used by the plugin only when `use_dhcp` is `false`.

 * `connection_config` - The key-value vSphere environment configuration.
-If not specified, values that were used for the Cloudify bootstrap process are used.
     * `username` - The vSphere username.
     * `password` - The  user password.
     * `host` - The vCenter host name or IP address.